-As strength coaches we are always in the hunt for the best ways to help our athletes get faster and stronger.
-We are constantly reading the latest articles, scanning the latest blogs, attending the newest certification courses and hunting for the best new tools to push our athletes to the next levels of performance greatness.
-However, all the tools and techniques we can acquire will mean very little if we can’t get the training improvements we seek to transfer to the field of the play where they truly pay dividends.
+As strength coaches, we are always looking for the best ways to help our athletes get faster and stronger.
+We are constantly reading the latest articles and blogs, attending the newest certification courses and hunting for the best new tools to push our athletes to the next levels of performance greatness.
+However, that will mean little if we can’t get the improvements we seek to transfer to the playing field.

-In the field of modern performance enhancement, we can use a multitude of methods to improve our athletes, but here are just a few things I like to keep in mind when developing athlete programming for maximal transfer to the field of play.
+In the field of modern performance enhancement, we can use a multitude of methods to improve our athletes.
+Here are just a few things I like to keep in mind when developing athlete programming for maximal transfer to the field of play.

 As we develop athlete training programming in this modern era of technology and performance training advancements, it can be easy to get away from the basics qualities that can lead to next level athleticism.
-One of these qualities that we can improve that can lead to performance improvement is a focus on developing qualitative movement.
-Having the athlete spend some quality time focusing on quality movement can lead to better efficiency in athletic movement, better utilization of energy systems specific to the sport and of course injury prevention.
+A quality we can improve that can lead to performance improvement is a focus on developing qualitative movement.
+Having the athlete spend some time focusing on quality movement can lead to better efficiency in athletic movement.
+As well as, better utilization of energy systems specific to the sport and of course injury prevention.

 Train Functional Strength:

 Being able to move heavy weight in isolation moves is one thing, being able to integrate actual strength to the field of play is another.
 Our main goal for our athletes is that we want them to get bigger, faster, stronger but we want them to see the results of the training stimulus become present in their chosen sport.
 So, when we design training programs we want to utilize exercises and protocols that allow the athlete to integrate and sequence the movement patterns that will be useful in sport.

 Move Through Different Planes of Motion